Rangers vs. Nationals Player Props Betting Odds

 Garcia Stats

-- Garcia takes a two-game streak with at least one hit into this one.
-In his last five games he is batting .263 with a double, two home runs, three walks and five RBI.
+- Garcia brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .333 with two doubles, three home runs, three walks and six RBI.

 Garcia Recent Games